pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 Effective September 26, 2024, the following change is made to the Client Manual - Consumer Accounts:

-The "Effective Period of Stop Payment Order" section within the "Types of Transactions; Limitations" section of the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:
+The 'Effective Period of Stop Payment Order' section within the 'Types of Transactions; Limitations' section of the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:

 Effective Period of Stop Payment Order.
 A stop payment order on an ACH transaction is permanent.
 For recurring transactions, this means that your stop payment order will be effective as to subsequent withdrawals/ payments initiated by that originator (payee) for the same amount unless you contact the bank and request that the stop payment order be removed.

-CM\_AMD\_111424

-Page 1 of 2

 <!-- image -->

+Last Updated 11/14/2024

 ## EFFECTIVE DATE: SEPTEMBER 26, 2024

 ## AMENDMENT:

-Effective September 26, 2024, the "Important Note to Australian Resident Clients" section under the "General Terms Consumer Use Acknowledgement" section in the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:
+Effective September 26, 2024, the 'Important Note to Australian Resident Clients' section under the 'General Terms Consumer Use Acknowledgement' section in the Client Manual - Consumer Accounts is deleted in its entirety and replaced with the following:

 ## Important Note to Australian Resident Clients